 - A. [Hypothesis] "Capacity is fitness.
 If a node does not make use of capacity, it necessarily accumulates costs".
 Is it correct to assume marginally increasing costs at a given ratio (linear, compounded, exponential depending on which network is used as a base model) with the increase of unused available bandwidth? - B. [Hypothesis] "A system that uses the full (available) capacity of a network does not accumulate costs".
-Is it useful to propose as an ideal reference that the highest available capacity is the reference value of that particular cybernetic system that does not accumulate costs (perfectly adaptable on the available network)? - C. Being the main point shareable information, not raw quantity of information, hence relative importance goes to capacity (flow) instead of stock; this puts priority on knowledge transfer capabilities (throughput). - D. [No meaning without feedback] In a network, the circuit between a transmitter (a node) and a receiver (another node) is defined as a cybernetic circuit (presence of feedback, direct or indirect between nodes), otherwise there would be no meaning (or reason to set it up) for the network in the first place.
+Is it useful to propose as an ideal reference that the highest available capacity is the reference value of that particular cybernetic system that does not accumulate costs (perfectly adaptable on the available network)?

+- C. Being the main point shareable information, not raw quantity of information, hence relative importance goes to capacity (flow) instead of stock; this puts priority on knowledge transfer capabilities (throughput). - D. [No meaning without feedback] In a network, the circuit between a transmitter (a node) and a receiver (another node) is defined as a cybernetic circuit (presence of feedback, direct or indirect between nodes)intermediated by interfaces, otherwise there would be no semantic.
 This is related to the concept of "meaning" in the context of an algorithm (meaning of an algorithm) in the sense that the meaning is the reason (ratio or effective procedure) of the algorithm.
-Direct feedback can be interpreted as proximate causality, indirect feedback is usually byproduct or spillover; reconstructing a chain of proximate causes (in an hyperconnected graph) can manifest ultimate causality.
-Extreme hypothesis: meaning is feedback, e.g. meaning can only emerge or be recognised if feedback mechanisms are possible (aka there are working and fitten up interfaces between nodes of a system and those are the fittest representations for meaning)?

-- E. [Another look to entropy] By its own definition overhead always lowers capacity.
-Transmitting, receiving and feedback require capacity (bandwidth).
+Direct feedback can be interpreted as proximate causality, indirect feedback is usually byproduct or spillover; reconstructing a chain of proximate causes (in an hyperconnected graph representing a system) can manifest ultimate causality.
+Extreme hypothesis: meaning is accumulated feedback, e.g. meaning can only emerge or be recognised if feedback mechanisms are possible (aka there are working and fit up interfaces between nodes of a system and those are the fittest representations for meaning as built by the interaction of the systems)? - E. [Another look to entropy] By its own definition overhead (context) always lowers capacity (at constant bandwidth).
+Transmitting, receiving and feedback require capacity.
 Any potential or desired balance between stored information and available information (among nodes) implies updating costs.
 Direct feedback implies very low overhead.
-Indirect feedback (spillovers) implies higher costs but it can still be justified in terms of efficiency if compounding with other similar effects (byproducts). - F. Indirect feedback comes with the necessity of a context; a node can receive indirect feedback (feedback not directly received, i.e. spillovers) but it can make use of it only with information about its original context.
-Context requires an overhead (ask the "context is king" people [7]).
-Context comes usually in the frame of semantic/symbolic content.
+Indirect feedback (spillovers) implies higher costs but it can still be justified in terms of efficiency if compounding with other similar effects (byproducts). - F. Indirect feedback comes with the necessity of a context; a node can receive indirect feedback (feedback not directly received, i.e. spillovers, or intermediated feedback) but it can make use of it only with information about its original context.
+Context requires an overhead (ask the "context is king" people [11]).
+In the case of cognition, context comes usually in the frame of semantic/symbolic content.